Wipeout 2048: Design

 To accommodate the visual fidelity, the team compromised on the frame rate.
 Roberts said the decision was made early in development since they initially expected the PlayStation Vita could run PlayStation 3 assets at 30 frames per second (fps).
 The team used code from Wipeout HD as a reference to make the development process more efficient; the art and technical teams of Studio Liverpool worked in parallel.
 Lovegrove agreed 30 fps was always the goal because the team wanted to prioritise visual quality.
 In a Eurogamer interview, Roberts said Studio Liverpool was one of the first developers to use a dynamic framebuffer on the PlayStation 3: an algorithm that reduces resolution when the game engine is stressed, maintaining performance and optimising the frame rate.
 The technique, known as resolution throttling, was carried over from Wipeout HD to Wipeout 2048: according to Roberts: "If you are dead set on locking frame-rate and resolution your whole game is (graphically) restricted by the worst-case scenario".

 Release and reception

 Wipeout 2048 was released as a launch game for the PlayStation Vita in early 2012.
-It received generally positive reviews.
-It has an average score of 79 percent at Metacritic, based on an aggregate of 63 reviews, and was Metacritic's 20th-highest-ranked PlayStation Vita game of 2012.
-The game was nominated in the Best Handheld Game category at the 2012 Golden Joystick Awards.
-Wipeout 2048 was the second-best-selling PlayStation Vita game in the United Kingdom at the time of its launch, behind Uncharted: Golden Abyss.
+It received generally positive reviews, according to the review aggregation website Metacritic, and was Metacritic's 20th-highest-ranked PlayStation Vita game of 2012.
+In Japan, Famitsu gave it a score of two eights, one seven, and one eight for a total of 31 out of 40.